crysalead/chaos-orm/docs/models.md

 }
 ```

 The model definition is pretty straightforward.
-The schema is configured through `::_schema()` and validation rules through the `::_rules()` method.
+A "blank" schema instance is injected to the `::_schema()` method and can be configured right there to fit the Domain Model.

-By default a `Conventions` class is used to extract the table name from a model class name.
-In Chaos you can either set your own conventions or manually set specific values:
+By default the injected schema instance is pre-configured with a source name and a primary key field name through a `Conventions` instance used to extract correct values.
+However in Chaos you can either set your own `Conventions` instance or manually set specific values like the following:

 ```php
 // Sets a custom prefixed table name